Talian dialect: Current status

-Talian has historically been spoken mainly in the southern Brazilian states of Rio Grande do Sul, Santa Catarina and Paraná, as well as in Espirito Santo.
-Nowadays, there are approximately 3 million people of Italian ancestry in Rio Grande do Sul, about 30% of the local population, and approximately 1.7 million people in Espirito Santo, which accounts for 65% of the local population.
-All Talians adopted in the past Portuguese as their mother tongue.
+Talian has historically been spoken mainly in the southern Brazilian states of Rio Grande do Sul, Santa Catarina and Paraná, as well as in Espírito Santo.
+Nowadays, there are approximately 3 million people of Italian ancestry in Rio Grande do Sul, about 30% of the local population, and approximately 1.7 million people in Espírito Santo, which accounts for 65% of the local population.
 According to some estimates, there are up to one million Italian descendants; Ethnologue reported 4,000,000 Italian descendants in the year 2006, but these numbers do not reflect absolutely the number of Talian speakers.
 During the "Estado Novo" period of the government of Getúlio Vargas, the use of Talian was declared illegal.
 As a result of the traumas of Vargas' policies, there is, even to this day, a stigma attached to speaking these languages.
-In fact, the vast majority do not even understand Talian and the few people who understand a little bit of Talian have Portuguese as their mother tongue (the same thing happens with the Hunsrik language).

 In 2009, the legislative assemblies of the states of Rio Grande do Sul and Santa Catarina approved laws declaring the Talian dialect to be an integral part of the historical heritage of their respective states.
 In 2009, the city of Serafina Corrêa, in Rio Grande do Sul, elected Talian as co-official language, alongside Portuguese.
 Finally, in 2014 Talian was declared to be part of the cultural heritage of Brazil (Língua e referência cultural brasileira) by the National Institute of Historic and Artistic Heritage.

+In 2015 Serafina Corrêa received the title of national capital of Talian.
+In 2019 Nova Erechim was recognized as the capital of Talian in Santa Catarina.
+In 2021, Governor Ratinho Júnior sanctioned state law 20,757, which makes the municipality of Colombo the capital of Talian in Paraná.

 Newspapers in the Talian-speaking region feature articles written in the language.
 There are some radio programs broadcast in Talian.